-I’ve created generic program invitations and physical programs for the day of your primary program…
+I’ve created some simple program invitations and physical programs for the day of your primary program…

-Primaries can send these invites home with their kids to let families know when the program will be (and maybe even a few extras to invite grandparents and any other family/friends that would want to come).
+For the invitations, primaries can send these invites home with their kids to let families know when the program will be (and maybe even a few extras to invite grandparents and any other family/friends and neighbors that would want to come).
 I thought it would even be nice to attach the kids’ program parts to the invitation (either put everything in an envelope – Walmart carries some cute colored “social” size envelopes – or just use a paper clip).

 There are 2 options…a quarter sheet page and a half sheet page so you can print what fits your needs…

 I like to keep my designs for these kinds of items simple – a black and white line drawing – so it can be easily copied at the church library.

 Then before you make copies, fill in your ward’s primary program information.
 Copy, cut and distribute!
 Easy – just the way I like it!!

 Then I’ve created a physical program to pass out to the congregation.
 There are a few variations of primary programs I’ve created for this year’s primary program…